 Our training suite covers a range of informative and interactive sessions that aim to promote mental health and wellbeing in the workplace.
 We are continually monitoring the new challenges that our customers face and work hard to ensure that our content addresses these challenges.
-Our Training Consultants are qualified psychologists and counsellors with a depth and breadth of clinical and industry experience.
+Our facilitators include industry qualified and experienced Psychologists, Counsellors and Trainers.
+In order to ensure learning success, we will partner with you to match your needs to the most appropriate facilitator.
 Training solutions can be tailored to your needs and delivered in a format and at a time and place which best suits your organisation.

 Food & Mood - This session aims to explore the mechanisms through which food choices impact on our brain function and mood, and provides practical tips to develop healthy eating habits at home and at work.

 Caring for Carers - The role of a carer has many rewards and many challenges.
 This session provides reflection and the tools to help support them handling stress and maintaining balance at work and home.

 Introduction to Mindfulness - While often misunderstood and misused, this experientially based session explains the concept and principles of mindfulness and provides a great practical taster.

 Stress Awareness and Building Resilience - Provides a deep understanding of physical and emotional resilience as well as practical ways to build those resilience muscles!
 Participants can identify and develop strategies for improving and maintaining their resilience in the context of work and life.